rust-lang/rfcs/text/0000-read-buf.md

 `Vec<u8>`'s spare capacity has already been initialized between iterations of the read loop.
 There is probably some kind of abstraction that could be defined to encapsulate that logic.

-Should `read` gain a default implementation?
-It avoids forcing boilerplate for implementations that use `read_buf` as the "main" method, but does allow the broken empty implementation.
+Users shouldn't be required to manually write a version of `read` that delegates to `read_buf`.
+We should be able to eventually add a default implementation of `read`, along with a requirement that one of `read` and `read_buf` must be overridden.